 In states that levy a personal property tax, you may be paying a percentage of your car's market value to the public treasury.
 There's not much wiggle room on vehicles, since the state already has the registration information, including the year, make and model of your car.
 If you're leasing, however, you're not the legal owner and may not be liable.
 It all depends on the lease agreement that the dealer offers.

 Personal Property Taxes

 Some states levy "ad valorem" taxes based on the value of property you own.
 This could include a car, which in most households is a relatively valuable property.
-If personal property taxes are in effect, you must file a return and declare all non-exempt property as well as its value.
-The tax is levied as a flat percentage of the value, and varies by state.
-In Virginia, for example, a "car tax" runs $4.57 per $100 of assessed value.
+If personal property taxes are in effect, you must file a return and declare all nonexempt property as well as its value.
+The tax is levied as a flat percentage of the value, and it varies by county.
+For example, in Alexandria, Virginia, a "car tax" runs $5 per $100 of assessed value, while in Fairfax County the assessment is $4.57 per $100.